- Home

 Find more Weekly Creative Devotionals here

-I’m a disciple and servant of Jesus Christ leading people to Jesus Christ so they can be reconciled with God according to Matthew 28:16–20 and become disciples of Jesus Christ.
-I’m also a wife, mom, teacher, Christian Life Coach, author, blogger, and artist.
+I’m a disciple and servant of Jesus Christ (Prophetic and Pastoral Scribe) sharing the Gospel online.
+I’m also a wife, mom, teacher, author, Christian Life Coach, Creative Entrepreneur, and Online Business Coach.

-We are a non-denominational Bible-believing Christian ministry trained and equipped at the Christian Leaders Institute.
-Even though our ministry is based on God's Word, the Bible, you need to approach our teachings like the Bereans and always study the Bible yourself to see if what we teach is aligned with what is written in the Bible.
+We are a non-denominational Bible-believing Christian Ministry trained and equipped at the Christian Leaders Institute and Axx Bible College.
+Even though our Ministry is based on God's Word, the Bible, you need to approach our teachings like the Bereans and always study the Bible yourself to see if what we teach is aligned with what is written in the Bible.

 Now the Berean Jews were of more noble character than those in Thessalonica, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true.
 Acts 17:11 NIV